fun things to do in Fairbanks

 Tucked away in Downtown Fairbanks, Growden Park is the place to go for sunny strolls, outdoor sports and picnics.
 For the kids, there’s a great adventure playground, and plenty of open space for frisbee and volleyball should you feel the urge.

-See the Alaska Goldpanners in action on the baseball field, and if you’re here on 21st June, check out the famous Midnight Sun game.
+See the local team, the Alaska Goldpanners in action on the baseball field (tickets available at the door), and if you’re here on the 21st of June, check out the famous Midnight Sun game.
 It’s held each year at the summer solstice!

 Tanana Valley Farmers Market, Fairbanks